green-coding-solutions/documentation/content/en/docs/measuring/usage-scenario.md

 weight: 804
 ---

-The `usage_scenario.yml` consists of three main blocks:
+The `usage_scenario.yml` consists of these main blocks:
 - `networks` - Handles the orchestration of networks
 - `services` - Handles the orchestration of containers
 - `flow` - Handles the interaction with the containers
+- `builds*` - Specifies which docker images should be build.
+- `compose-file*` - A compose file to include.

+`*`: means these values are optional.

 Its format is an extended subset of the [Docker Compose Specification](https://docs.docker.com/compose/compose-file/), which means that we keep the same format, but disallow some options and also add some exclusive options to our tool.
 However keys that have the same name are also identical in function - thought potentially with some limitations.